PML-N leaders put their heads together in London

 Shahbaz said Prime Minister Imran Khan was not aware of the problems of the countrymen.

-He said Dr Adnan Khan will update on the health of Nawaz Sharif.
+He said Dr. Adnan Khan will give any update on the health of Nawaz Sharif.

 Criticising Prime Minister Imran Khan, Shahbaz said he harboured malice towards the opposition and was completely unaware of the national issues.